 Fuel Line Cut Off Valve

 This is a mechanical solution for a mechanical fuel pump.
-It’s a basic tap that you fit between the gas tank and carburettor.
-The tap, like the kill switch is placed somewhere discrete, but inside the car is not advised.
+It’s a basic tap that you fit between the gas tank and carburetor.
+The tap, like the kill switch, is placed somewhere discrete, but inside the car is not advised.

 Finding somewhere to hide may take longer than actually fitting it.
 Fitting it will take no time, simply cut the fuel line, push on the valve and secure it with clamps.

 The engine will still start after the tap is turned off, but the engine will soon stall.

 How to bypass a kill switch on a car?
 Bypass the kill switch by removing both connectors from the switch and using a piece of wire to connect both ends together, secure with tape until a more permanent repair is made.